Crônicas sobre cabeamento

 5 de janeiro de 2023

 Staying on top of the critical technological developments in network cabling infrastructure helps you — and your company — stay current and competitive.
-One way to do that is to participate in an accredited training and certification program, like Fluke Networks Certified Cabling Test Technician™ Training (and new for 2022, Recertification Training).
+One way to do that is to participate in an accredited training and certification program, like Fluke Networks Certified Cabling Test Technician™ Training (and now, Recertification Training).

 25 de novembro de 2022